📱 VIRAL MOMENTS — ALL THE STORIES

 Argentina · All-Time Record · Cape Verde · Round of 32

 In the 29th minute of Argentina vs Cape Verde in the Round of 32, Lionel Messi scored to bring his all-time FIFA World Cup goal total to 20.
-The record was already his — he had broken Miroslav Klose's 16-goal mark in 2022 — but reaching 20 is a figure that puts him in a category entirely his own.
+The record was already his — he had broken Miroslav Klose's 16-goal mark in 2022 — and he has since extended it further: a goal in the Round of 16 comeback win over Egypt took him to 21 career World Cup goals, a figure that puts him in a category entirely his own.

-For context on how untouchable this record is: the second-highest active total belongs to Kylian Mbappé, who has 18 career WC goals after playing in three tournaments.
-Messi is now 2 goals ahead of Mbappé despite being 16 years older.
+For context on how untouchable this record is: the second-highest active total belongs to Kylian Mbappé, who has 20 career WC goals (8 in 2026 alone, after scoring and assisting in the Quarter-final win over Morocco).
+Messi is now 1 goal ahead of Mbappé despite being 16 years older.
+Erling Haaland has 7 goals in his FIRST World Cup — a terrifying indicator for the future of the record.

 Full record breakdown at the Messi World Cup Record page.

-For context on how untouchable this record is: the second-highest active total belongs to Kylian Mbappé, who has 18 career WC goals after playing in three tournaments.
-Messi is now 2 goals ahead of Mbappé despite being 16 years older.
+For context on how untouchable this record is: the second-highest active total belongs to Kylian Mbappé, who has 20 career WC goals (8 in 2026 alone, after scoring and assisting in the Quarter-final win over Morocco).
+Messi is now 1 goal ahead of Mbappé despite being 16 years older.
+Erling Haaland has 7 goals in his FIRST World Cup — a terrifying indicator for the future of the record.

 Full record breakdown at the Messi World Cup Record page.